samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** Instantaneous

 You tap into your life force to heal yourself.
-Roll one or two of your unexpended Hit Point Dice, and regain a number of Hit Points equal to the roll’s total plus your spellcasting ability modifier.
+Roll one or two of your unexpended Hit Point Dice, and regain a number of Hit Points equal to the roll's total plus your spellcasting ability modifier.
 Those dice are then expended.

 ***Using a Higher-Level Spell Slot.*** The number of unexpended Hit Dice you can roll increases by one for each spell slot level above 2.